This year, 2020, has been one of the wettest on record in many parts of the U.S., presenting a challenge for architects, engineers, and builders.

 Our products can provide permanent support for homes, commercial buildings, utility poles, equipment pads, decks, porches, and other structural assets.
 They also can provide support and reinforcement for retaining walls and temporary shoring needs.

-The International Code Council, an independent, member-focused association that developed performance standards for building products, has a code for helical piers and piles.
+The International Code Council, an independent, member-focused association that developed performance standards for building products, has a code for helical piles and piers.
 Cantsink products have been tested and certified to meet these standards.
 In addition, Cantsink products offer even more unique advantages over other stability methods.

-Cantsink’s helical piers and piles are manufactured with the company’s patented helix, a process that creates stronger support than other products on the market and produces less waste during fabrication.
+Cantsink’s helical piles and piers are manufactured with the company’s patented helix, a process that creates stronger support than other products on the market and produces less waste during fabrication.

 Certified Cantsink installers are available in locations throughout the country.
 All installers receive hands-on training and support from Cantsink’s headquarters, ensuring that the permanent stability of Cantsink helical piers and piles gets expert attention on every site.